Computational Chemical & Biomolecular Engineering

 Several research groups in our department are involved in scientific computing and modeling of complex chemical and biomolecular systems with the goal of elucidating their underlying design principles.
 For example, we are investigating how chemical reactions occur on catalyst surfaces, how enzymes convert substrates into products, how cellular signaling works at the molecular level and how materials self-assemble.
 The University of Illinois at Urbana-Champaign is one of the leading universities in the world in the field of scientific computing.
 Our campus is home to the Blue Waters Supercomputer and National Center for Supercomputing Applications, both of which provide unique resources and opportunities to our graduate students working on computational problems.
 Currently, there are four faculty members working in this research area.

 The long-term research interest of the Shukla Group is the combined use of theory, computation, and experiments to develop quantitative models of biological phenomena relevant for health, energy and environment.
 The main goals of the group’s projects are to develop a platform for integrating computational methods for understanding protein function; elucidating mechanistic insights to regulate plant growth and development within the context of global climate change; and understand complex manipulation of signaling networks in both plants and humans by small molecules.
 Under this broad umbrella of computational molecular sciences, the Shukla Group integrates ideas from a wide range of disciplines to answer questions that are tied together by a vision of “Dynamic” biology and its role in engineering products for human health, energy and environment.
-The figure below shows how the free energy landscape of the sugar transporter SWEET in plants changes during the substrate transport.

 Professor Baron Peters